OpenNebula/marketplace-docs/source/service/aws-greengrass.rst

 Automatic Mode
 --------------

 In this deployment mode, there is no precreated Greengrass Group, Core, or IoT device(s).
 The automation inside the appliance ensures the required entities are created over the AWS API on the fly.
-Appliance must be contextualized with the required role and AWS connection parameters (IoT endpoint in `supported region <https://docs.aws.amazon.com/general/latest/gr/rande.html#greengrass_region>`_ and `AWS credentials <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html>`_).
+Appliance must be contextualized with the required role and AWS connection parameters (IoT endpoint in the `supported region <https://docs.aws.amazon.com/general/latest/gr/rande.html#greengrass_region>`_ and `AWS credentials <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html>`_).

 .. important::